Mom’s Apple Cake: The Best ‘Welcome Home’ Delight!

 That was the story, let’s get to the recipe, which I still make today since I now own my mom’s old recipe book!

-What you need for Apple Cake:
+Ingredients for Apple Cake:

 For the sponge: